 Let’s get into the exercises…

-The squat is one of the best muscle building exercises you can do, and this is no different with the kettlebell.
-With kettlebells, you are going to be hitting more than just your lower body, your core and upper body will be built up as well because you need to hold the kettlebells in a front rack position.
+The squat is one of the best muscle building exercises you can do, and this is no different using kettlebells.
+With kettlebell squats, you are going to be hitting more than just your lower body, your core and upper body will be built up as well because you need to hold the kettlebells in a front rack position.

 What’s more, with the kettlebell double front squat, you will be going deep, hitting your muscles full range of motion.